 The Division of Hematology/Oncology at Indiana University offers a combined three year program.
 Fellows are offered the opportunity to be eligible for board certification in both disciplines of Hematology and Medical Oncology.
 Fellows also have the option of pursuing a two year program in one of the two sub-specialties.
 The number of fellows in our combined program is variable, based upon individual research interests of senior fellows.
 In general, 15 fellowship positions are available.
 Our Program has received the highest level of accreditation by the ACGME with a maximum cycle length of 5 years.
 During the period from 2013 to 2015, 100% of our fellows who were eligible for and elected to take ABIM certifying exams in Hematology and Medical Oncology received passing scores.

-|Michael J. Robertson, M.D.
+|Michael J. Robertson, MD

 Professor of Medicine